- Type of publication: Instruction Guide

 2.8.2 Solvency Valuation

 The actuarial report should include a balance sheet showing the solvency assets and liabilities as at the valuation date and as at the date of the previous actuarial report.
-If defined contribution elements are present, then the related assets and liabilities should be shown separately.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and liabilities should be shown separately.

 The balance sheet should include the following items separately: